Do All DAWs Sound the Same? The Truth Behind DAW Sound Differences

 “Do all DAWs sound the same?”

-After years of working across Ableton, Logic, Pro Tools, and Cubase, I’ve come to realise the feel of each DAW can leave a real imprint on your music—even when the raw audio engine behaves the same on paper.
+After years of working across Ableton, Logic, Pro Tools, and Cubase, I’ve come to realise the feel of each DAW can leave a real imprint on your music – and I do hear differences in the sound too.

 The Technical Truth